atomflunder/skillratings/README.md

 - [DWZ (Deutsche Wertungszahl)](https://docs.rs/skillratings/latest/skillratings/dwz/)
 - [Ingo](https://docs.rs/skillratings/latest/skillratings/ingo/)

-Most of these are known from their usage in chess and various other games.
+Most of these are known from their usage in online multiplayer games.
 Click on the documentation for the modules linked above for more information about the specific rating algorithms, and their advantages and disadvantages.

 ## Table of Contents